*NEW: Learn about our exciting peer community for Executive Assistants!

 When you enter a conversation actively seeking the other person’s name, you’re going to notice when you hear it.
 As soon as you do, mentally repeat it to yourself three times while looking at their face.

-Doing this allows your brain to associate the person’s name to their face, increasing the likelihood that you’ll be able to recall their name the next time you see them.
-If you’re the imaginative type, you can take this one step further by mentally “writing” the person’s name on their face.
+Doing this allows your brain to associate the person’s name with their face, increasing the likelihood that you’ll be able to recall their name the next time you see them.

-Beyond the mental repetition, it’s also a good idea to verbally repeat this person’s name as often as naturally possible during the conversation or event.
 Even better: Repeat the name to someone else after the interaction.
 For example: “I just had a great conversation with John Smith from Rapple.
 Have you met him yet?”

 #3: Look, Snap, and Connect